saminkhan/rust_life/README.md

 Requirements:

-cargo, npm, python3, and wasm-pack must be installed.
+cargo, npm, and python3 must be installed.

 To build and launch the FirstRust app: